How to stop your puppy crying at night

 It’s normal for puppies to experience a period of anxiety as they settle into a new home.
 Remember that up until they came to you, they were most likely with their mother and littermates, so this is probably the first time they’ve been separated from the comfort and security they’ve known since birth.

-For the first year of their life, puppies can find it incredibly challenging being left alone.
+For the first year of their life, puppies can find it incredibly challenging to be left alone.
 Separation anxiety (from both their family of origin and from you) can make your little one feel vulnerable and unsafe, and being alone in their crate may also trigger feelings of loneliness.
+This can be especially true if they are one of the dog breeds most likely to have separation anxiety.

-Alongside anxiety, loneliness and a general feeling of being without comfort and companionship, the other main reason your puppy is likely to cry at night is because they need the toilet.
+Alongside anxiety, loneliness, and a general feeling of being without comfort and companionship, the other main reason your puppy is likely to cry at night is because they need to use the bathroom.
 Most young puppies can’t hold their bladder through the night and will often cry to alert you to the fact that they need to go outside to relieve themselves.

 7 tips to stop your puppy crying at night